Hidden Homework (updated 2019)

 For me, a good prototype expresses a single idea or tests a single hypothesis, so a prototype is actually a great container for a creative prompt, which typically takes the form of a single encapsulated concept or provocation.

-This year’s class is 100% Pico-8 so it seemed appropriate that the prompt game should be in Pico-8 too.
+2018’s class was 100% Pico-8 so it seemed appropriate that the prompt game should be in Pico-8 too.
 Pico-8 is so great for prototyping — as a case in point, it builds to a single JS and HTML file which loads quite happily in the browser from a local file, so you don’t get annoying permissions or crossdomain problems.

 For 2017 I made Last Word, a little action word game where the difficulty increases as your words get longer.
 There’s a proper videogame version (with no prompt hidden inside it) here.
 Made in Terry’s Haxegon engine, a nice ultra-minimal Haxe library which is perfect for small prototypes.
 I love using engines that build to the web as well as native targets – makes it very easy to share prototypes without asking the player to do anything more annoying than play the actual game (which might already be quite annoying, honestly).

 In 2016 I got interested in optical illusions and op-art, and I made Zebra, an optical maze.
 Mazes are not the most interesting gameplay element if you’re relying on intrinsic motivation — they’re just not very entertaining — but if there’s some sufficiently compelling extrinsic motivator I think their irritating properties become quite interesting.
 Made in Unity, which is pretty great for making 3D prototypes.